How to Write a Legal Cover Letter for Law Firms (that Gets you Noticed)

 Even after reviewing some legal cover letter examples, the dos and don’ts of legal cover letter writing aren’t always easy to spot.
 You may ask yourself: what should a legal cover letter include for a law firm?
 While the content of your cover letter will differ between employers, these points of etiquette should not.

 • Don’t skip it.
-The first, and potentially most important element of legal cover letter etiquette is writing one.
-While job sites and hiring portals may state ‘Cover Letter Optional’, disregard this, and ensure you always send a cover letter.
+The first—and potentially most important—element of legal cover letter etiquette is just writing one.
+While job sites and hiring portals may state “Cover Letter Optional,” disregard this, it is always best to send a cover letter.

 • Be concise.
-It’s likely that the hiring manager is receiving dozens, maybe even hundreds of cover letters a day.
+The hiring manager is likely receiving dozens, or maybe even hundreds, of cover letters a day.
 Respect an employer’s time by getting straight to the point.
 Long legal cover letters may also indicate an inability to achieve quick and succinct results.

 • Match their tone.
 Write as if you’ve already been hired for the role.
 It’s subtle, but an employer will appreciate this personal touch.

 • Prioritize the employer.
-Don’t include unnecessary details about your life that won’t have any impact on how you’ll perform the job.
+Don’t include unnecessary details about your life that won’t impact how you’ll perform the job.

 • Don’t recycle legal cover letters.
 Be original.
-It’s time-consuming work, but it’ll show your potential employer that you’re dedicated.
+It’s time-consuming work, but it’ll show your potential employer your dedication.

 • Triple-check it.
 Spelling and grammatical errors should be avoided at all costs.
 Given the highly competitive nature of the legal job market, you don’t want to be passed up over a simple error.